openhab/org.openhab.binding.zwave/doc/fakro/vmzsolarplus_0_0.md

 ### Parameter 4: Level of sensitivity for day

 Level of insolation to open/close the shades
-Level of insolation in mA to open/close the shades in the auto mode Values in the range 3 to 100 may be set.
+<p&gtLevel of insolation in mA to open/close the shades in the auto mode</p&gt
+Values in the range 3 to 100 may be set.

 The manufacturer defined default value is ```3```.